fedef17/CO2_cool_fort/README.md

 Output is written in the `output.dat` file.

 ### To test:
-Two input/output files examples are provided: input_test1.dat and input_test2.dat.
+Two input/output files examples are provided: input_test.dat and input_test2.dat.
 The first computes the heating in the full pressure range provided.
 The second only at pressures smaller than ~1hPa.
-- `cp input_test1.dat input.dat`
+- `cp input_test.dat input.dat`
 - `./run_cool`
-- Check that the result in `output.dat` is consistent with `output_test1.dat`
+- Check that the result in `output.dat` is consistent with `output_test.dat`
 - The same can be done for test2.

 ## To modify the collisional rates: